-The Athletic Department supports the philosophy that a quality interscholastic athletic program is vital to the positive social, physical and educational development of students.
-The interscholastic athletic program enhances and supports the academic mission of the school system.
-We are committed to promoting the proper ideals of sportsmanship, ethical conduct, and fair play at all athletic contests.
-We support high standards of good citizenship, along with the regard for the rights of others.
-Being a member of the interscholastic athletics programs is a privilege to be earned and maintained throughout the season.
-Each time participants step into a school, onto a practice field and in a game they are expected to represent themselves in a responsible sportsmanlike manner.
+The Jersey Shore Area School District Athletic Department supports the philosophy that a quality interscholastic athletic program is vital to the positive physical, social. and educational development of students.
+The interscholastic athletic program enhances and supports the academic mission of learning, growing, and succeeding.
+The District is committed to promoting the proper ideals of sportsmanship, ethical conduct, and fair play at all athletic contests.
+The District also supports high standards of good citizenship, along with the regard for the rights of others.

+Being a member of the interscholastic athletic programs is a privilege to be earned and maintained throughout the season.
+Each time participants put on the uniform or steps into a school or onto the practice field and anytime in a game they are expected to represent themselves in a responsible, sportsmanlike manner.